cyrilBenningerHEIG/manevent/README.md

 npm start
 ```

-The application started at the PORT:3000 of your localhost server : [http://localhost:3000](http://localhost:3000).
+The application started at the PORT:3000 of your local server : [http://localhost:3000](http://localhost:3000).

 If you are a developer and you have an intention to change the code you should run the application in a developer mode.
 We are using a [Nodemon](https://nodemon.io/) utility for that.
 Use `npm run dev`  instead of `npm start` to watch for file changes and restart the server automatically.